juliuskrah/juliuskrah.github.io/_drafts/dynamic-job-scheduling-with-quartz-and-spring.md

 {% endhighlight %}

-and test the create endpoint `http://localhost:8080/api/v1.0/groups/email/jobs` via post using `curl` or `Postman` with the following JSON payload:
+and test the create endpoint `http://localhost:8080/api/v1.0/groups/email/jobs` via post using `curl` or `Postman` with the following JSON payload and content type `application/json`:

 {% highlight json %}
 {